The

 hours

-10.30.am - 4.30pm Fridays & Saturdays, April to SeptemberIndividual researchers and group visits (including schools) are welcome at any time by appointment.
+Our new exhibition premises are now open in the YMCA building from 12 noon - 4.30pm Fridays & Saturdays.Individual researchers and group visits (including schools) are welcome at any time by appointment.

 Contact